gooddata/GoodData-CL/cli-distro/examples/README.md

 1. External data connectors:

     - [Google Analytics](ga/) - loads your Google Analytics data to GoodData.
 You need a valid Google Analytics account.
 Note Google Analytics does not work with Google Apps accounts
-    - [SalesForce](sfdc/) - loads some fields of Opportunity and Account from your SalesForce into GoodData
+    - [SalesForce](sfdc/) - loads some fields of Opportunity and Account from your SalesForce into GoodData (**Warning:** depends on a not yet release version of GoodData!)